-If you decide to get the Oval Blue Heron inlay, I thought it would be nice for you to know something about the Heron.
+If you decide to get the Oval Blue Heron inlay, I thought it would be nice for you to know something about the heron.
 I researched the web and this is what I found.

 With a six-foot wingspan the heron looks enormous when flying.
 They weigh between 5 and 8 pounds which makes it amazing that they can fly.
-Typically when flying, the heron holds its head in toward its body with its neck bent and are often seen flying high overhead with slow wing-beats.
+Typically when flying, the heron holds its head in toward its body with its neck bent and are often seen flying high overhead with slow wing beats.

 When feeding, it is usually seen in slow-moving or calm salt, fresh, or brackish water.

-They stand silently along riverbanks, lake shores, or in wet meadows, waiting for prey to come by.
+They stand silently along riverbanks, lake shores, or in wet meadows, waiting for prey.
 They will also stalk prey slowly and deliberately.
 Although they hunt predominantly by day, they may also be active at night.
 While walking along the Smith River in Northern California, my friends and I spotted a Great Blue Heron.
-We thought it would be fun to watch it fly away, so we slowly walked towards it.
+We thought it would be fun to watch it fly away, so we slowly walked toward it.
 When we were about a football field away, I decided not to disturb it.
 My friend kept going and got to within 30 feet from it.
 It still didn't fly away, so she backed off and also decided to respect its place on the rocks.
 It was one of those rare magic moments of life.

 Here are some white herons during their mating rituals.